SamOwens/BladeForm/README.md

 tool that was both free and had a user friendly GUI.
 It is admittedly AI generated so there's a very real possibility nothing here is accurate in the slightest but I figured it'd be worth a shot.
 Don't be irresponsible.
 Don't act as if exports are 100% accurate, this is for mean-line at best.
+Also this is meant for Windows.

 After unzipping you're gonna need to
 1. Open a terminal in the folder containing start_bladeform.bat